hvac-io/hvac-io.github.io/_posts/2014-12-08-first-look-at-haystack.md

 > Restricting tag names, ensures they may be easily used as
 > identifiers in programming languages and databases.

-This has the putrid stench of trying to make the standard fit a particular existing codebase.
+This looks like someone is trying to make the standard fit a particular existing codebase.

 You are making a *new* standard, at least make sure it's compatible